 Being in restricted areas when visitation privileges are not in effect.

 Misuse of residence hall keys, disruptive behavior, excessive noise/music or use of obscene language in residence halls.

 Lewd and Indecent Conduct

-Lewd, indecent, profane and vulgar language, writing, expression or behavior (to include dress), indecent exposure, and/or possession and/or viewing of pornographic materials on college property or at functions sponsored or supervised by the college or one of its
+Lewd, indecent, profane and vulgar language, writing, expression or behavior (to include dress), indecent exposure, and/or possession and/or viewing of pornographic materials on university property or at functions sponsored or supervised by the university or one of its

 Intentionally dropping, discarding, throwing, or otherwise disposing of refuse

 Unauthorized use or destruction of telephones located on the Voorhees University campus; use of con-campus telephones for illegal purposes or in an illegal manner.